OctopusDeploy/blog/blog/2022-q1/jenkins-docker-ecr/index.md

 To create a repository, go to the **Amazon Console &rarr; ECR &rarr; Create Repository**

-The ECR requires an image repository set up for each image you want to publish.
+The ECR requires an image repository set up for each image you publish.
 Name the repository the name you want the image to have.

-Under **Amazon ECR &rarr; Repositories**, you will see your repository.
-Make a note of the zone it is in, which is in the URI field.
+You will see your repository under **Amazon ECR &rarr; Repositories**.
+Make a note of the zone it is in, in the URI field.

 ![ECR Repository](ecr-repository.png)

 ## Octopus Deploy Underwater Scene App

 In this blog, we will build the Octopus Deploy Underwater App and push it to Amazon ECR.
-These images will be used in later blog posts.
+You will use these images in later blog posts.

 ## Jenkins setup